lsst-sqre/sqr-009/index.rst

 feedback and iterate back to face usability and performance issues trying to engage them in the development.
-The ultimate goal is to anticipate SQUASH needs for commissioning and to provide feedback to the production system design based on the experience in analyzing precursor datasets.
+The ultimate goal is to anticipate SQUASH needs for commissioning and to provide feedback to the production system design based on the experience in testing the code in precursor datasets.

 Selecting the right technology stack